-Hijacking OpenID enabled Accounts
+Hijacking OpenID Enabled Accounts

 It has been a long time since I last spoke about OpenID.
 Today I would like to draw your attention to a tiny problem, which I found among several OpenID solutions.
 The problem is indeed tiny but the overall outcome is concerning.